MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4150.md

     ~IncClass() = default;
 };
 ```
-If this is the case, then the use of `delete` needs to be after the class definition.
+In this scenario, the use of `delete` needs to be after the class definition.
 ```cpp
 // C4150.cpp
 // compile with: /W2